 While during the show, the food menu is limited to popcorn and chips, drinks, and bento box meals.
-Their bento box comes in 3 options: Grilled Beef (¥1,500), Japanese Style (¥1,200), and Sushi (¥1,000, all of which come with mineral water.
+Their bento box comes in 3 options: Grilled Beef (¥1,500), Japanese Style (¥1,200), and Sushi (¥1,000), all of which come with mineral water.

-These prices are ridiculous in my opinion, and you can get exact same bento from a convenience store for ¥350 – ¥600.
+These prices are ridiculous in my opinion, and you can get the exact same bento from a convenience store for ¥350 – ¥600.
 Really, no one goes to the Robot Restaurant for food, despite the name.

-Having said all the things above, I highly advise that you eat before seeing the show, and, if you want to drink, do it before arriving (a reasonable amount, of course).
-I did say it adds to the show after all!
+Having said all the things above, I highly advise that you eat before seeing the show, and, if you want to drink, do it before arriving (a reasonable amount, NOT drunk).
+I did say, alcohol adds to the show after all!

-4. Is there a dress code?
+2. Is there a dress code?

-5. Why should I watch the Robot Restaurant show?
+3. Why should I watch the Robot Restaurant show?

-It’s weird, it’s crazy, but it’s completely entertaining; that is, if you’re into Wi-Fi controlled robots, half-naked dancers in Brazilian costumes, Japanese taiko drums, futuristic effects, dinosaurs out of nowhere, and laser light shows.
+It’s weird, it’s crazy, but it’s completely entertaining!
+That is, if you’re into Wi-Fi controlled robots, half-naked dancers in Brazilian costumes, Japanese taiko drums, futuristic effects, dinosaurs out of nowhere, and laser light shows.

 Honestly, the Robot Restaurant was one of the most memorable shows I’ve seen; even though what I saw was insane and didn’t make a lick of sense!

-7. Can I bring my kids?
+4. Can I bring my kids?

-Well, it’s technically suitable for all ages (the Robot Restaurant show is not rated), but whether you can bring your small children or not depends on how well they behave.
+The Robot Restaurant show is not rated.
+Technically suitable for all ages.
+But whether you can bring your small children or not depends on how well they behave.
 The show is designed to be a sensation overload for adults!
 Loud sounds, music, and bright flashing lights could all prove too much for most children.

 Couple that with the fact that you are actually in a red-light district, and it may not be the best place for you and your kids.
 Ultimately, however, it’s up to you.
 Just don’t forget to be a responsible parent.
 When your kid starts crying you better prepare your exit and accept the fact that you just lost your money.

-More Things to do Shinjuku and Kabukicho
+Things to do around Kabukicho